joseotaviorf/oh-my-pi/dags/fintech/enrich_sap/enrich_sap.md

 ### Purpose

 Creates enriched tables for SAP ERP from Clean layer.
 This enrich layer is mostly on purpose to remove duplicated data from Clean.
+Also added the `ledger` table, with data joined from all tables in the way most analysis would use.

 ### Execution Interval